Speed Power Gunbike: Development and release

 A pre-release version of Speed Power Gunbike was showcased at the Autumn Tokyo Game Show in September 1997 alongside other SME titles like Tenchu: Stealth Assassins, Lagnacure, DamDam Stompland, and Escaper.
 News outlets reported that Speed Power Gunbike was originally set to be released in Japan that November.
 After a delay, it launched on April 23, 1998.
 It sold poorly and received underwhelming feedback from consumers.
 "This was a really important lesson for us, and we learned a lot from that project," Aizu lamented.
 "We realized that producing a title that'll appeal to others is actually quite difficult, and that we really have to think about our audience instead of just think about what we want to create."
-The producer stated that the team was ultimately dissatisfied with the finished product, having lacked the time to complete it the way they had invisioned.
+The producer stated that the team was ultimately dissatisfied with the finished product, having lacked the time to complete it the way they had envisioned.
 He also blamed poor advertising from Sony Music, claiming that there were both disagreements and a lack of communication between the developer and SME's marketing department regarding the game's target audience.
 Though its creators had vastly overestimated its success in Japan due its mecha premise, Aizu speculated that it was not even considered for release in North America due to this type of fiction's lack of popularity overseas.
 SME ceased its funding of game production soon after, so Inti Creates partnered with its subsidiary SCE for its next title, Love & Destroy.
-Speed Power Gunbike was adapted into a novel by Fumihiko Iino, which was published on October 1, 1998 by Shogakukan.
-Speed Power Gunbike was made available on the Japanese PlayStation Network, including the PlayStation 3 and PlayStation Portable, on January 27, 2016 via publisher City Connection's Clarice Games label.
+Speed Power Gunbike was adapted into a novel by Fumihiko Iino, which was published on October 1, 1998, by Shogakukan.
+Speed Power Gunbike was made available on the Japanese PlayStation Network, including the PlayStation 3 and PlayStation Portable, on January 27, 2016, via publisher City Connection's Clarice Games label.